zeljkoobrenovic/grounded-architecture/_site/manuscript/print/2022-11-04-cheat-sheet.markdown

 ### The Culture Map: Architects' Culture Compass
 * I have found the work of Erin Meyer, The Culture Map, to be a beneficial tool for architects to work harmoniously with people from various cultures and backgrounds.
 * Meyer’s model contains eight scales, each representing a key area, showing how cultures vary from extreme to extreme: Communicating, Evaluating, Persuading, Leading, Deciding, Trusting, Disagreeing, and Scheduling.

+### Effective Communication
+* "So What!
+How to Communicate What Really Matters to Your Audience" by Mark Magnacca focuses on tailored communication for IT professionals.
+It emphasizes the importance of relevance and audience understanding to enhance the effectiveness of technical discussions.
+* "Radical Candor" by Kim Scott provides a framework for IT leaders to combine personal empathy with direct challenges to foster robust team dynamics and honest communication, which is crucial for project success and team development.
+* "Never Split the Difference" by Chris Voss introduces negotiation techniques from high-stakes FBI scenarios, adapted for IT and software architecture discussions, to help professionals achieve better outcomes through strategic empathy and questioning.

+### Leadership
+* My view of architecture leadership is inspired by David Marquet's work and Netflix's valued behaviors.
+* Marquet focused on leadership and organizational management, particularly emphasizing the principles of Intent-Based Leadership.
+* Borrowing from Netflix's original values, the following behavioral traits are crucial for architects: communication, judgment, impact, inclusion, selflessness, courage, integrity, curiosity, innovation, and passion.

 ### Managing Organizational Complexity: Six Simple Rules
 * The Six Simple Rules approach emphasizes that in today’s complicated business environment, you must set up organizational structures based on cooperation.